 Is Canada a Good Place for Engineers?

-Here we come to the end of the article on the Steps to Becoming an Engineer in Canada.
-Now that you have an idea of how to be successful in becoming an engineer in Canada, we hope that you will be inspired to go after your dream!
+Here we come to the end of the article on the steps to becoming an engineer in Canada.
+Now that you have an idea of how to become an engineer in Canada, we hope that you will be inspired to go after your dream!

 We hope this article was helpful to you.
-You can visit the Study in Canada and Available Programs for International Students pages for more information about studying in Canada!
+You can visit the Study in Canada and Available Courses for International Students pages for more information about studying in Canada!